Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Fiber: about 2 g per slice of true whole-wheat bread; 6 g per cup of cooked whole-wheat pasta.

-Whole-grain swaps are the easiest single change for most people.
-Check the label: “whole wheat” or “100% whole grain” should be the first ingredient.
-Multigrain doesn’t mean whole grain.
-The NIDDK lists whole grains among its primary food recommendations for constipation [NIDDK, 2018].
+Swapping refined grains for whole grains is the single easiest structural dietary change most people can make.
+Look for “whole wheat” or “100% whole grain” as the first ingredient — “multigrain” doesn’t mean whole grain.
+NIDDK lists whole grains among its first-line food recommendations for constipation [NIDDK, 2018].

 9. Wheat bran